 - □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
-Check constant velocity joints and axle seals for leaking.
+An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - □ Check axle fluid level and add fluid as needed.
 (See footnote .) - □ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-- □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
-Check constant velocity joints and axle seals for leaking.
-(See footnote .) - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches $90^{\circ}F(32^{\circ}C)$ or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+- □ Inspect spark plug wires.
+An Emission Control Service. - □ Replace spark plugs.
+An Emission Control Service.

-If you do not use your vehicle under any of these conditions, change the fluid and filter every 50,000 miles (83 000 km).
+- ☐ Change automatic transmission fluid and filter if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches $90^{\circ}F(32^{\circ}C)$ or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service. - □ If you haven't used your vehicle under severe service conditions listed previously and, therefore, haven't changed your automatic transmission fluid, change both the fluid and filter. - □ Inspect Positive Crankcase Ventilation (PCV) valve.
+An Emission Control Service.